 You can make your interface choice in the Look and Feel area.

-If you work with students at different grades, you can select an individual student in your class and choose the primary interface for that particular learner.
+If you work with students at different grades, scroll down to the Student Settings section to choose a single student and select the primary interface for that particular learner.

 Which interface should I choose for my learners?